Kalra-Gunnu/E2E-Devops-Setup/SETUP_GUIDE.md

 This will:
 - Build all backend services
-- Push them to DockerHub under `prag1402/e2e-devops/`
+- Push them to DockerHub under `<your docker hub user>/e2e-devops/`
 - Create images: `payment-service`, `project-service`, `user-service`

 ### 4. Start Minikube